Configuration Management cho Developers hoàn toàn mới ở Drupal 8

 The rest of this post and video focus on working with simple configuration.
 The more complex configuration entities are a topic for another day.

-.
+Goodbye {variables}table and variable_get/set/delete().
 Hello YAML files and $config objects.
 If you read Kyle's post and watched his video, you already know that configuration in Drupal 8 is stored in YAML files instead of the database.
 This makes it super easy to commit the value of a settings form to version control and deploy it across multiple environments.

 As a module developer, I need to be able to read data from and write data to these YAML files.
 Instead of just reading and writing from the files directly, however, in Drupal 8 we use a Config object that handles basic CRUD for these YAML files on our behalf.
 This ensures a simple and consistent API for accessing data.
 As a module developer, I no longer have to worry about Drupal Core storing data in XML or changing the location of files.
-I can just rely on the Config object to handle everything while I happily make use of simple ::get()
+I can just rely on the Config object to handle everything while I happily make use of simple ::get(), ::set(), and ::save() methods.

-portion of this filename is somewhat arbitrary; it can be whatever we want.
+Configuration is stored in a YAML file named after the corresponding module.
+In the video, we're working with a module named chad, so our configuration is stored in a file named chad.settings.yml.
+The settingsportion of this filename is somewhat arbitrary; it can be whatever we want.
 In fact, a single module can have multiple configuration files just by changing this portion of the filename.
 The system module in Drupal Core, which has a huge number of configuration settings, is a great example.
 It uses a few dozen files to group related configuration settings together.
-If you're only using a single configuration file, however, convention is to name it {MY_MODULE}.settings.yml
+If you're only using a single configuration file, however, convention is to name it {MY_MODULE}.settings.yml.

 The Drupal Core ConfigFactory class is a module developer's gateway to reading and writing configuration data, and it is used to instantiate a Config object based on the contents of a specified configuration file.
 The new Config object can then be used to perform CRUD operations on that data.
 But we don't call ConfigFactory directly.
 Instead we rely on the Drupal services container to do so on our behalf.
 This extra layer of abstraction makes our code more robust, and it allows us to change how Config objects are made without breaking our code.

-using the services container and reading a value from that config object.
+Here's a quick example of creating a new Config object based on chad.settings.ymlusing the services container and reading a value from that config object.
 (If you need a refresher or want to refer back, here's a post I wrote on Getting Started with Forms in Drupal 8.)

-// Load the content of chad.settings.yml into a Config object. $config = \Drupal::config('chad.settings'); // Read a value from the YAML file. $last_name = $config->get('name.last');
+// Load the content of chad.settings.yml into a Config object.

-Assuming a file with the following data in it, we can expect that the variable $last_name
+Assuming a file with the following data in it, we can expect that the variable $last_nameis now equal to IsAwesome.

-chad.settings.yml name: first: Chad last: IsAwesome
+first: Chad

 We can update also the configuration data by setting a new value using the Config object and then calling its save method.
 This effectively tells it to write its content to the associated YAML file.

-$config->set('name.last', 'Smith'); $config->save();
+$config->set('name.last', 'Smith');

 If you want to know more about how this system works, the documentation on drupal.org is a great place to start.
 Once you're done reading that, I suggest digging into the system module and seeing how it deals with all its various settings.